 Who am I without language learning?
 A question that pops into my head after watching one of Lindie Botes’s YouTube videos.
-I’ve been exposed to foreign languages since I was a teenager so that thought never crosses my mind.
-I think I’d be an empty person with no direction.
+I’ve been exposed to foreign languages since I was a teenager so that thought never crossed my mind.

 English was my first foreign language.
-Had I stopped learning it once my life as a student is over I wouldn’t be talking to natives of other languages discussing so many things, exchanging thoughts, having some serious talks, etc.
+Had I stopped learning it once my life as a student was over I wouldn’t be talking to natives of other languages discussing so many things, exchanging thoughts, having some serious talks, etc.

 For me, it has a few meanings.
 It’s not just a matter of learning a new language.
 It’s also a challenge to see if;